Île de la Cité: 12th–17th century

 Louis IX built his new chapel, the jewel-like Sainte-Chapelle, between 1242 and 1248.
-During the same period, the most famous landmark of the island was constructed: the cathedral of Notre Dame de Paris.
-An earlier cathedral, the Cathedral of Saint-Etienne, had been constructed in the Romanesque style.
+During the same period, the most famous landmark of the island was constructed: the cathedral of Notre-Dame de Paris.
+An earlier cathedral, the Cathedral of Saint-Étienne, had been constructed in the Romanesque style.
 In 1160, the bishop of Paris, Maurice de Sully, began construction of a cathedral in the new Gothic style, to match the magnificence of the palace.
 The first stones of the foundation of the new cathedral were laid by Pope Alexander III, in 1163.
 Its construction spanned two centuries.

 During this period, new streets and houses were constructed on the island, which became more and more densely populated.
 The crowding of the island, and the resulting problems of narrow streets jammed with traffic, pollution, and foul smells, caused the Kings of France to search for a new residence.
-A rebellion of the Parisians in 1358, led by Etienne Marcel, the provost of the merchants, at a time when the French King was a hostage of the English, caused the next King, Charles V of France, to move his residence to the edge of the city: first to the Hotel Saint-Pol, then to the Bastille, and finally to the Louvre Palace.
+A rebellion of the Parisians in 1358, led by Étienne Marcel, the provost of the merchants, at a time when the French King was a hostage of the English, caused the next King, Charles V of France, to move his residence to the edge of the city: first to the Hôtel Saint-Pol, then to the Bastille, and finally to the Louvre Palace.

-In the following centuries, after the Kings departed, the island retained its importance as an administrative center.
+In the following centuries, after the Kings departed, the island retained its importance as an administrative centre.
 It was home to the courts and tribunals, as well as the Parlement of Paris: an assembly of nobles who formally registered royal proclamations.
 It included the Conciergerie, which contained the royal prisons and judicial offices.
 Other important transformations were made to the island.
 In 1585, work began on the Pont Neuf at the far west end of the island.
 In 1607, Henry IV gave up the royal garden on the island, which was transformed into the Place Dauphine, and the Pont Neuf was completed.

 When the Pont Neuf was built, two small islands, Île à la Gourdaine and Île aux Juifs, which were just to the west of the island, were joined to it.
 The Ilot des Juifs had been the site of the burning at the stake of Jacques de Molay, the leader of the Knights Templar, in 1314, as the island was just below the towers of the Royal Palace.
 The junction of the small islands was completed in 1607, and the land was developed into the Place Dauphine and the Square du Vert-Galant.

 Henry IV began the practice of selling lots on the island for private townhouses, particularly the development of the Place Dauphine at the east end of the island.
 In the same century, Louis XIII made a major improvement to the island by building stone river banks to contain the river.
 This did not prevent a major flood of the Seine in 1689–90, which ruined the lower stained glass windows of the Sainte-Chapelle.